 Financing fisheries reform: Blended capital approaches in support of sustainable wild-capture fisheries, a new report from Environmental Defense Fund and The Nicholas Institute for Environmental Policy Solutions at Duke University, 1) describes the different categories of investment required to recover fisheries to sustainability, at the different stages of the recovery process; 2) identifies where within this framework there is a funding gap; and 3) suggests possible approaches for philanthropic and public capital to leverage private capital to help fill these gaps.
 The report proposes a three-stage framework for conceptualizing the costs of fisheries governance reform: (i) policy instrument design; (ii) policy instrument delivery (including compensation for revenues foregone from fishing effort reductions); and (iii) establishment of, or enhancements to, sustainable seafood value chains in order to capture the economic upside of reform.

 About the Global Impact Investing Network

 The Global Impact Investing Network is a nonprofit organization dedicated to increasing the scale and effectiveness of impact investing around the world.
-Impact investments are investments made into companies, organizations, and funds with the intention to generate social and environmental impact alongside a financial return.
+Impact investments are investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.